 I’ve had the privilege of interviewing Professor Carlan Gracie, a third-degree black belt training at Brasa/Kazulu Jiu Jitsu out of Rio De Janeiro (Rocinha), Brazil.
 A Gracie, you ask?
 Yes, but not that Gracie family.
 Carlan just happens to have the last name of arguably the most famous family in Brazilian Jiu Jitsu.
 Can you imagine the pressure?
 Well, she lives it.
 Carlan, now 58-years-young, shared her journey in this sport and where it has brought her to today.

 Danielle: Where are you originally from?
 Are you related to THE Gracie Family?

-Carlan: I was born in the United States, but have lived in many countries including Mexico and Canada.
+Carlan: I was born in Brazil, but raised in the USA and lived in many countries including Mexico and Canada.
 I share the same family name, but I’m actually not related to them.
 If you look in the white pages in the US, there are others with the last name Gracie, so it’s not like this is a rare name.
 There are members of the Gracie Family who I have trained with long ago, but when I was training with them, I used another name because I didn’t want the pressure or attention while competing.
 Imagine being female and training with the name “Gracie!”